vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 set and that a region annotated before its instrument retains its sample link.
 The full Debug build and all 21 CTest targets pass without compiler warnings.

+## Analyze modulation usage once for paired exports

+Collection export now prepares modulation before MIDI and synth serialization, and both consume the workspace's one observed controller range.
+The MIDI rendering helper no longer independently analyzes canonical performance or applies a second copy of the policy.
+The shared phase is named `prepareModulation`, reflecting its role for both outputs; stitching still combines per-song observations before scaling the complete result.

+This removes six production lines and one redundant performance traversal from paired observed-range exports.
+The synth fallback still depends on whether a companion MIDI performance is available.
+A regression checks MIDI-only, synth-only, and paired outputs under both scaling policies, including matched controller expansion and synth-depth reduction.
+All 21 CTest targets pass and the full Debug build is warning-free.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual